-Should a club not be able to completely document its expenses or fails to file a report by our deadline, the grant might have to be canceled, leaving the club with the full responsibility of whatever expenses have been incurred.
+Should a club not be able to completely document its expenses or fails to file a report by the established deadline, the grant might be canceled, leaving the club with full responsibility of whatever expenses have been incurred.

 Now, on to the application itself . . .